 Regardless of the company’s size, business partners frequently believe that a 50/50 partnership is the fairest and most effective arrangement.
 That way, they both maintain equal power and say over the direction of this shared dream and effort.

-Even so, every 50/50 partnership does carry the risk of deadlock.
+Even so, every 50/50 partnership carries the risk of deadlock.
 Most business owners are familiar with this issue, when two business partners cannot agree on a decision and, in turn, cannot move forward.
 This can have a considerable impact on the business as a whole, especially if these decisions are strategic or financial.
 So, how should business owners approach a deadlock?

-- Address dispute-resolution strategies
+- Dispute-resolution strategies

-- Directly discuss what to do in case of deadlock
+- Process in the case of deadlock

 By the time business partners reach a true deadlock, they have often attempted to negotiate.
 Even so, business partners should still attempt to negotiate a solution again before turning to litigation.